-Why Information Security and Information Assurance?
+Why Cyber Security and Information Assurance?

 - The Internet has made a tremendous impact on society.
 Computer and communication networks transmit most of the country's financial, transportation, energy, emergency, and water systems data.